 The city’s commercial heart for centuries, the square served as Zagreb’s main market square.
-It was originally called “Harmica”- after the tax that was levied on the good sold.
-The name was changed in 1848 to Ban Jelačić Square to honour Ban (governor) Josip Jelačić, Croatia’s national hero.
-After WWII, the statue was removed and the square renamed to Republic Square.
-It changed back to current name in 1990.
+It was originally called “Harmica”- after the tax that was levied on the goods sold.
+The name was changed in 1848 to Ban Jelacic Square to honour Ban (governor) Josip Jelacic, Croatia’s national hero.
+After WWII, the statue was removed, and the square was renamed Republic Square.
+It changed back to its current name in 1990.

-Not far from the statue of Jelačić in the square is the Manduševac Fountain that sits on top of a natural spring.
+Not far from the statue of Jelacic in the square is the Manduševac Fountain, which sits on top of a natural spring.
 So, what makes this fountain so special?
 Well, according to the legend, a thirsty and tired soldier was passing by and asked a beautiful woman named Manda to scoop up some water for him.
-The Manduševac Fountain was thus named after the woman Manda, while Zagreb got its name from the Croatian word “zagrabiti” meaning to scoop up water.
+The Manduševac Fountain was named after the woman Manda, while Zagreb got its name from the Croatian word “zagrabiti,” meaning to scoop up water.

-An open air food market is a staple of any European town.
-Strolling through rows of vendors is definitely one of those things to do in Zagreb that you should not miss out on.
-We bought some honey and fruit here all the while wishing we had more time to shop.
+An open-air food market is a staple of any European town.
+Strolling through rows of vendors is one thing to do in Zagreb that you should not miss out on.
+We bought some honey and fruit here, all the while wishing we had more time to shop.